noahfigueras/Comptia_Security/securingIndividualSystems.md

 A SAN presents storage devices to a host such that the storage appears to be locally attached.
 This simplified presentation of storage to a host is accomplished through the use of different types of virtualization.

 ## Physical Hardening
+### Removable media control
+Optical media can be very dangerous as someone could insert some evil CD into your computer and load some malicious software into the system.
+Fortunately for us, we can configure our systems to control what the optical media system can and can't do.
+There is different ways to set this up on different OS and we can set it up to not work for the whole OS or just banned some particular users.

+### Data Execution Prevention (DEP)
+DEP is a security feature that can help prevent damage to your computer from viruses and other security threats.
+Harmful programs can try to attack Windows by attempting to run code from system memory locations reserved for Windows and other authorized programs.

+### Disabling ports
+In order to do that we are going to disable the ports through the UFI BIOS of the computer.
+In the peripherals window we can disable the USB ports and almost every port in our computer.

+## RFI, EMI and ESD
+### Radio Frequency Interference & Electromagnetic Interference
+Radio radiation and Electromagnetic signals can cause some interference on our systems.
+That's why we should always connect them in different circuits or separate them so there is no interference at all.

+### Electrostatic Discharge
+We can suffer from a Discharge if there is an over power circuit.
+So always use wrist band circuits and materials in order to prevent that to happen.
+Also, it is very important to use the right voltagees to power electronic equipments.

+## Host Hardening
+### Disabling Services
+Disabling unnecessary services that we don't use on our system is one of the good practices of a good system administrator.
+As, some malicious people can get into your system through those open services.

+### Default passwords
+It is very important to not use default passwords as bruteforcing cracking lists can discover those very quickly.
+Not only on the OS, change all default passwords on routers, ip cameras, devices...

+### Disabling unecessary accounts
+If we don't use an account anymore just delete it and it will avoid one more way for people to hack into it.

+### Patch Management
+1. Monitor: Always keep up to date for the new patches that are coming out for OS, software, hardware ...
+	* Might not get reminders.
+2. Test
+	* Deploy the system in sandbox environment to test if the patch works good first.
+3. Evaluate
+4. Deploy patch
+	* Watch for scheduling issues.
+5. Document
+	* Always document all of the changes that we are going to make in all of the computers we manage.

+### Anti-malware
+Always make sure we have an alti malware installed on our computer and up to date with all the possible attacks that might happen.
+* Training for our users
+* Procedures
+	* Teach best practices for users and they have to learn how to detect malware if it happens.
+* Monitoring
+	* Watching our security logs, dns, IDS (Intrusion Detection System can help detect threats to the hosts).
+	* But if we want to get serious about it is better to get a Third-party anti-malwere.

+### Firewall
+Every computer in our network should have a firewall.
+Many corporations have a whitelist and a blacklist of applications you can and can't install and use for security reasons.

+## Data and System Security
+1. Always make sure we have data integrity, like backups so if something happens to our system we don't lose that data.
+2. Speed/quick access.
+3. High availability.

+**RAID** it is a grate way to secure data and it is fairly cheap.
+The only disadvantage is that if the OS blows up we are going to lose the data.

+**Clustering** you have a lot of computers sharing the data and if one dies, you don't lose the data because another computer will have it.

+**Virtualize a server** is a really good option to secure data because we can save a snapchot of the system and if something goes wrong we can just go back to the first snapshot.

+## Disk Encryption
+Encrypt the data that is stored in our massed storage, but this is going to slow down your system.
+**Recommended on:**
+* Mobile and portable devices (Laptops, smartphones,tablets).
+* Desktop systems with limited security.

+Disk encryption can be broken into two groups: *TPM & NON-TPM*.
+Two examples of disk encryption programs are *BitLocker* and *FileVault*.

+## Hardware and Firmware Security